Royal Rumble (2014): Aftermath

 The post-Rumble Raw on January 27 began with Triple H and Stephanie McMahon (The Authority) addressing the Rumble event and mocking the audience for not getting what they wanted.
 When Daniel Bryan came out and confronted them about not being inserted into the Rumble match, and then demanded to be inserted into the Elimination Chamber match and refused to leave the ring until they did, he was attacked by the Shield (Roman Reigns, Seth Rollins, and Dean Ambrose), but was then saved by John Cena and Sheamus.
 As a result, Bryan, Cena, and Sheamus later teamed together to take on the Shield in a six-man tag team match in which all three members of the winning team qualified to participate in the Elimination Chamber match (in which Randy Orton would defend his WWE World Heavyweight Championship) at the eponymous pay-per-view.
 During that match, The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) interfered, causing the Shield to be disqualified and thus Bryan, Cena, and Sheamus qualified for the Chamber match.
 Cesaro and a returning Christian also qualified for the Chamber match by defeating Dolph Ziggler and Jack Swagger respectively.
 For costing them the spots in the Chamber match, the Shield vowed revenge against the Wyatt Family, which set up a match between the groups at the Elimination Chamber pay-per-view.

 At Elimination Chamber, Randy Orton retained his WWE World Heavyweight Championship by winning the Elimination Chamber match against Daniel Bryan, John Cena, Cesaro, Christian and Sheamus.
 During the Elimination Chamber match, the Wyatt Family once again interfered to cause Cena's elimination from the match.
 Also at Elimination Chamber, Batista defeated Alberto Del Rio, with the negative audience reaction to Batista continuing, even prompting the audience to cheer Del Rio.
 Meanwhile, Bray Wyatt was victorious once again with the Wyatt Family defeating the Shield.

 Daniel Bryan closed WrestleMania XXX by celebrating his win of the WWE World Heavyweight Championship.

-Because of the boisterous negative reaction, Batista responded to the audience on the February 28 episode of SmackDown, saying he didn't come back to be liked, only to be the next WWE World Heavyweight Champion; he then criticized and mocked the audience for supporting "195 lb wannabes" over him and vowed to destroy each and everyone of the fans' "heroes" on the road to WrestleMania, thus turning into a villain in the process.
+Because of the boisterous negative reaction, Batista responded to the audience on the February 28 episode of SmackDown, saying he did not come back to be liked, only to be the next WWE World Heavyweight Champion; he then criticized and mocked the audience for supporting "195 lb wannabes" over him and vowed to destroy each and everyone of the fans' "heroes" on the road to WrestleMania, thus turning into a villain in the process.